TehFlaminTaco/Funky3/Documentation/Metatables.md

 * `>=`: `ge`
 * `==`: `eq`
 * `!=`: `ne`
+* `..`: `concat`

+### Iter
+The `iter` metamethod is called when a list is iterated over.
+It should return an iterator function.
+See "For In" for how these should be structured.

 ### To String
 `tostring` is a metamethod that is called when a variable is converted to a string.
 If this does not return a string, an empty string is returned.